Chapter 32

 The Berlin Wall - so prominent, so seemingly permanent a symbol of the "divide and rule" Evil Empire propaganda of the mid-nineteen eighties - is no more, except as highly collectible slabs of concrete dotted all over the world.
 The Cold War stand off of Mutually Assured Destruction ended when Mikhail Gorbachev foresaw the imminent bankruptcy of his nation - or the imminent destruction of the whole Earth - and chose to blink first.
 The people of the Eastern Bloc soon chose to leave the impoverished Soviet Socialist fold and head West towards long dreamt of material riches.

-But the proud Magyar people sat around me in the cinema may well have been given some hope by the Mahatma's words at the very end of the movie.
+But the people sat around me in the cinema may well have been given some hope by the Mahatma's words at the very end of the movie.
 As his ashes are being scattered on the River Ganges, his words ring out, loud and clear: "Tyrants and murderers will always fall".
-Words which echoed, I am sure, in many of our minds as we filed silently out into the drizzly December evening in downtown Pest.
-I remember stopping and contemplating the Orwellian “Freedom Monument”, floodlit on Gellert Hill high above the city and wondering how the situation could ever possibly change.
+Words which echoed, I am sure, in many of our minds as we filed silently out into the freezing December evening in downtown Pest, all of our breaths turning to identical clouds of vapour.

 But change it did.
 I have returned once more since then, soon after the fall of the Wall and on that occasion saw advertising already beginning to spread like the most virulent virus alive.
 BMWs Mercs and Volvos had replaced Ladas and Trabbies as status symbols.
-Satellite dishes were sprouting on rooftops where Red Stars once were, and fast food chains were replicating like the most malignant of cancerous growths.
+Satellite dishes were sprouting on rooftops where Red Stars once perched, and fast food chains were replicating like the most malignant of cancerous growths.
 I saw people dressed in clothes with a snappier cut and shops selling Western designer labels but I don’t recall seeing happier faces.

 "Somewhere over the rainbow